 Steamed milk is a crucial component in a Vanilla Latte.
 It is prepared using a steam wand, which froths and heats the milk to create a smooth, velvety texture.
 This heated, frothy milk gives a latte its distinctive character and mellows the strong taste of espresso, making it more palatable for those new to coffee or who prefer a smoother drink.

 In summary, Cafe Vanilla and Vanilla Latte share common key ingredients, such as espresso, milk, and vanilla syrup.
 However, they differ in the preparation and ratios of these components.
 A Vanilla Latte is an espresso-based drink with steamed milk and a small layer of foam on top, while Cafe Vanilla can have varying espresso content and milk in various forms, such as hot, cold, or even as cream.
 Understanding these differences will help you make an informed choice between these two delicious coffee beverages.
+If you're a business or a coffee enthusiast looking to replicate these flavors at a professional level, you might consider exploring the Commercial espresso machine for sale collection.
+Investing in a high-quality machine can ensure that every cup you brew captures the essence of your chosen flavor perfectly.

 Ingredients and Flavor Profile